Search results for

 Kaitlyn Cimino / Android Authority

-Here’s a simple but often overlooked troubleshooting step.
+Here’s a simple but often overlooked troubleshooting tip.
 Your iPhone will grant access to its camera to apps that require it, like Zoom, Snapchat, or Instagram.
-Alternatively, if you don’t use any social media apps, fire up FaceTime.
+Alternatively, fire up FaceTime if you don’t use any social media apps.

-If you can use the iPhone camera through a third-party app or FaceTime, this suggests that the iPhone camera app itself is the issue.
+If you can use the iPhone camera through a third-party app or FaceTime, this suggests that the issue is with the iPhone camera app itself.
+A simple restart or update may help.
+Now, if you can’t access the camera using any app, this could be a more serious thing.
+Probably even a hardware problem.

 Switch between the front and rear cameras

-Once your phone boots, give the camera system another try.
-If your iPhone front or rear cameras are not working, it’s possible that the app has not loaded properly.
+If your iPhone front or rear cameras are not working, it’s possible that the app has not loaded correctly.
 One of the ways to unblock any bottlenecks is to flip between the front camera and back camera and back again.
 This will hopefully help to get things moving.

 The icon to press to flip between cameras is the two circular arrows next to the shutter button.
-Tap it a few times and see if the screen improves.
+Tap it a few times and see if things improve.

 Restart the camera app